 Newborn babies often have hyperchloremia because their chloride levels rise in the week after birth.
 However, this is nothing to worry about, as the levels rise naturally and do not indicate a health problem.

-Hyperchloremia is common in critically ill people.
+Hyperchloremia is common in

 Low levels of chloride cause a condition known as hypochloremia.
 Hypochloremia happens when the volume of chloride ions decreases.